michael-e/email_newsletter_manager/readme.md

 * Newsletter Senders - found under Blueprints in Symphony
 * Newsletter Recipients - found under Blueprints in Symphony
-* Template (handled by Email Template Manager extension)
+* Templates (handled by the Email Template Manager extension)
 * Email Newsletter Manager field in your newsletter section